circuits/circuits/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~

 To create an event, simply create an instance of the Event class and pass
-any required data to it's constructor.
+any required data to its constructor.
 For example:

 .. code-block:: python

    e = Event(1, 2, 3, op="add")

-This creates an Event object contianing two pieces of data:
+This creates an Event object containing two pieces of data:

 * A list containing the numbers: 1, 2, 3
 * A string "add" whoose key is ``op`` (*stored as kwargs*).